A Fast Graph Neural Network-Based Method for Winner Determination in Multi-Unit Combinatorial Auctions: Synthetic Testing Results

+Up to this point, all the training, validation, and testing instances have been generated from the decay distribution.
+However, the real-world bidding auctions may follow different distributions.
+Therefore, in this part, we investigate the influence of the bid distribution on the performance of the proposed method.
+Specifically, we generate bids according to a new distribution, the uniform distribution \cite{data_distribution_2}, where the number of items for each bid is fixed as 6.
+The six items are chosen uniformly at random, while the number of units for each item is randomly chosen between 1 and its available units.
+We still randomly pick the valuation for each bid between 0 and the number of units in the bid.
+Also, we use the optimum-only sample generation process to collect training samples from instances with $M = 500$ and $u_{\max} = 5$, and test on instances with $M = 1,000$ and $u_{\max} = 5$.
+Adopting the basic post-processing algorithm, the results are summarized in Table \ref{distribution}.

+From Table \ref{distribution}, we see that if the distributions of the training and testing instances are consistent, the performance of the proposed method is similar for different distributions.
+Otherwise, the performance of the proposed method deteriorates.
+Therefore, when using the proposed method to solve WDPs in practice, we need to collect training samples from the real-word bidding auctions we are optimizing, such as from past observations or logging files.
+In this way, it is expected that the performance of the proposed method will not be severely affected.

-In summary, our proposed method has good generalization ability on the problem size.
-However, it has limited generalization ability on the maximum number of units and the bid-item ratio.
-Therefore, estimating theses two parameters can significantly boost the performance of our proposed method.
+In summary, our method has good generalization ability on the problem size.
+However, it has limited generalization ability on the maximum number of units, the bid-item ratio, and the bid distribution.
+Therefore, estimating theses three parameters can significantly boost the performance of our proposed method.
 In Section \ref{s5_3}, we will further investigate the generalization ability of our method on distributions for different types of cloud computing users.